simplify9/Metadata/README.md

 We introduce the type 'DocumentKeyValueContainer' that allows us to deal the above in the same manner, a set of keys and values.

+# Type System

+Metadata introduces a unified type system of the following basic types:

+- DocumentKeyValueContainer

+- DocumentValueList

+- Null

+- Number

+- Text

+- Boolean

+- DateTime

+# Comparison / Validation

+Also, Metadata provides a set of specifications / filter objects that can be used in combination to test whether a document satisfies certain conditions.
+Those include the following:

+- AllFilter

+- NoneFilter

+- AndFilter

+- OrFilter

+- EqualToFilter

+- ContainsFilter

+- ...
+More to be implemented

-These simple abstractions provide a fabric that supports the creation of the following:
+The vision of Metadata is to provide a fabric that supports the creation of the following class of software:

 - Document Search

 - Analytics

 - Schema Management Systems

+- Content Management / Transformation Systems

 - Data Transformation Systems